High Royds Hospital: High Royds in popular culture

 Since its closure, the site has been used as a film set for the film Asylum, as well as for the successful television series No Angels, Bodies, Fat Friends, Heartbeat and The Royal.

 The drama Diamond Geezer starring David Jason which aired on ITV1 in March 2005 was also partly shot at High Royds.

 Leeds band Kaiser Chiefs have written a song ("Highroyds") about the former hospital.
 Three of the band (Nick Hodgson, Nick 'Peanut' Baines and Simon Rix) used to attend St. Mary's Catholic High School, the school that faces High Royds Hospital.

-The band Kasabian named their third album, West Ryder Pauper Lunatic Asylum [sic], after the hospital after hearing about it on a TV documentary.

 The hospital was the focus of a 2010 Open University documentary about asylums called Mental:A history of the Madhouse.

 Anna Hope's novel The Ballroom is set in the asylum in 1911.

-Ross Farrally's book High Royds Hospital: An Insight into "Insanity" looks at the asylum through interviews between 1949 and 2000.
+Ross Farrally, a local historian from Leeds, published three books that delve into the history of the hospital through personal accounts.
+All three publications include interviews with former staff, patients and their families.
+His insight and knowledge offers a glimpse into the former Victorian hospital between 1949 and 2003.